OmarEmaraDev/mars-preprocessor/README.md

 A preprocessor for the *MARS MIPS Emulator* syntax.
-Primarily developed to be able to run MARS sources in other emulators that do not support the MARS preprocessor directives, like QtSPIM.
+Primarily developed to be able to run MARS sources in other emulators that do not support the MARS preprocessor directives, like SPIM.

 # Usage